Professor Sharon RustonProfessor

 - November 2012: External Examiner to Leanne Stokoe, “Poetry […] concealed by facts and calculating processes”: political economy in the prose of Percy Bysshe Shelley (University of Newcastle, PhD)

 - November 2012: Examiner for Prof. Dr. Ralf Haekel: ‘The Soul in British Romanticism’ (Georg-August-Universität Göttingen, Habiliitation, second PhD thesis)

 - January 2009: External Examiner to Jane Darcy, ‘The interaction of medical and literary constructions of melancholy and madness in biographical writing, 1750–1900’ (King’s College, London, PhD)

 PhD Supervision Interests

-Romantic literature and science, medicine and technology; Romantic poetry; literature and science; literature and medicine; animals and literature; Romantic women's writing; literature and chemistry; literature and natural history.
+Romantic literature and science, medicine and technology; Romantic poetry; literature and science; literature and medicine; animals and literature; Romantic women's writing and science and/or medicine; literature and chemistry; literature and natural history.

 Ruston, S. 23/05/2017 In: The Routledge Research Companion to Nineteenth-Century British Literature and Science .
 London : Routledge

 Humphry Davy in 1816: Letters and the Lamp

 Ruston, S. 2/03/2017 In: The Wordsworth Circle.
 48, 1, p.
 6-16.
 11 p.